medic/cht-docs/content/en/docs/core/overview/db-schema.md

 Unless a place is at the top of the hierarchy it has a `parent` place.

-Each location has a primary contact, which is a `person` contactable stored in the `contact` property.
+Each location has a primary contact, which is a `person` contact stored in the `contact` property.

 ### People